Best Nursing Pillow, Bra, Nipple Cream, Nipple Shields 2019

 Moms also love the individually wrapped pads because they can just grab a couple and throw them in the diaper bag on the way out of the house.
 Interestingly, moms were divided on whether they like contoured or flat pads or those with adhesive strips or without—you may have to sample a few varieties to see what works best for you.

-If you prefer reusable, washable pads, Avent ($6.50 for three pairs) and Gerber/NUK ($6 for three pair) our are top picks.
+If you prefer reusable, washable pads, Avent and Gerber/NUK our are top picks.
 Another pad recommended by a reader is LilyPadz made from silicone; they are streamlined and reusable.
-They can be worn with or without a bra and cost about $23 per pair.
+They can be worn with or without a bra but they cost substantially more than other pads.

 So how many nursing pads will you need?
 With disposable pads, buy the smaller package—don’t buy the Costco-sized box.
 You may not need that many or may not like the brand.
 As for reusable pads, we recommend starting with three pair.
 That gives you one to wear, one to wash and an extra just in case.